themeteorchef/mailing-lists-with-mailchimp/mailing-lists-with-mailchimp.md

 ### Getting started
-To get started, we need to add a couple of packages to our application that will help us to manage our mailing list.
+To get started, we need to add a few packages to our application that will help us to manage our mailing list.

 <p class="block-header">Terminal</p>

 ```bash
 meteor add miro:mailchimp
 ```
 This package will give us access to the [Node MailChimp libray](https://github.com/gomfunkel/node-mailchimp).
-We'll use this to interact with the MailChimp API for things like adding and removing subscribers from our list, and grabbing our current list of subscribers. **Note**: as of writing, this package only supports version 2.0 of the MailChimp API, not the latest version 3.0.
+We'll use this to interact with the MailChimp API for things like adding and removing subscribers from our list, and grabbing our current list of subscribers. **Note**: as of writing, this package only supports [version 2.0 of the MailChimp API](https://apidocs.mailchimp.com/api/2.0/), not the latest [version 3.0](http://kb.mailchimp.com/api/).
 This is due to a lack of support for version 3.0 of the API in the Node MailChimp dependency.

 <p class="block-header">Terminal</p>